-Our fearless vet plays a game of catch as catch can.
+Our fearless vet plays a game of catch as catch can with an untrained donkey.

 The woman was not someone I knew, but she sounded nice enough on the phone.

 “Hello, Dr. Diehl.
 I’m very worried about my donkey.
 I’ve had him for several years, and I’ve never seen him act like this.”

 “What seems to be the problem?”
 I asked.

 “Well, he’s sort of coughing.
 Maybe retching, I don’t know.
 Can donkeys throw up?”

 I explained that donkeys could not vomit, but wondered if he might be choking, a condition where feed gets stuck in the esophagus leaving the animal unable to swallow, producing a bilateral nasal discharge.

 There was a confused silence on the other end of the phone, and I tapped my fingers on the desk.
 The silence grew longer.

 “Or perhaps he’s refluxing.”
 I suggested into the silence.
 I explained the phenomenon in greater detail, warming to my topic, but the sound of her sniffling stopped me.